akshata2025/Virtual_Screening/README.md

 	•	Read .csv file.

-	•	Generate 3D conformations with RDKit.
+	•	Generated 3D conformations with RDKit.

-	•	Energy minimize (UFF).
+	•	Energy minimized (UFF).

-	•	Convert to .pdbqt using OpenBabel.
+	•	Converted to .pdbqt using OpenBabel.

 	4. Docking with AutoDock Vina